 The International Chamber of Commerce’s Advertising and Marketing Communications Code is a global self-regulatory framework that seeks to identify the do’s and don’ts for responsible marketing.
 The code gives best practices to follow to ensure legal, honest, decent and truthful communications.

-FTC Announces Plans to Hold A Series Of Hearings On “Competition and Consumer Protection in the 21st Century” In late June the FTC announced plans to hold a series of hearings examining competition and consumer protection in the 21st Century.
-The Commission has indicated that the hearings will seek to discover “whether broad-based changes in […]
+The FTC announced plans to hold a series of hearings examining competition and consumer protection in the 21st Century.
+The Commission has indicated that the hearings will seek to discover “whether broad-based changes in the economy, evolving business practices, new technologies, or international developments might require adjustments to competition and consumer protection, enforcement law, enforcement priorities and policy.”